 Afterward, gather the children together and share notes about bird watching.
 What was the most interesting bird behavior that the children observed?

-Materials: for each group: Outdoor Bird Watching card, clipboard, paper, pencil; optional: real or cardboard tube binoculars, field guides to birds; for Feeder Watching, an active bird feeder.
+Materials: for each group: Outdoor Bird Watching card, Some Common Winter Birds sheet, clipboard, pencil; optional: real or cardboard tube binoculars, field guides to birds; for Feeder Watching, an active bird feeder.

 PUPPET SHOW “Fine Feathers Fashion Revue”